Burry/certish/docs/Concept.md

 # 💡Concept

-This document describes the technical and business concepts of certish and is intended to bootstrap discussion of the platform to plan a business and development strategy.
+This document describes the technical, user experience, and business concepts of certish and is intended to bootstrap discussion of the platform to plan a business and development strategy.
 Nothing in this document is presently set in stone.

 ## Elevator Pitch